Nicholas Christakis: Advocacy for free expression

 Christakis has been involved in the defense of free expression for some time.
 At Harvard in 2012, he and his wife came to the defense of minority students who were using satire to criticize the elite final clubs at that institution.
 They suggested that the critics might be "more concerned with ugly words than the underlying problems" and that policing free expression on campus "denies students the opportunity to learn to think for themselves."
-Their argument expressed confidence in the capacity and maturity of Harvard students to discuss contentious issues.
+They argued that it was important for Harvard students to have confidence and to develop the capacity and maturity to discuss contentious issues, rather than staying silent.

 In April 2020, Christakis expressed concern that, in the setting of the COVID-19 pandemic, hospitals and medical schools were seeking to silence faculty and staff who were highlighting problems with the response; he stated that "clamping down on people who are speaking is a kind of idiocy of the highest order."

-In July 2020, Christakis was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted".
+In July 2020, Christakis was one of the 153 signers of "A Letter on Justice and Open Debate" (also known as the "Harper's Letter") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted".

 In 2021, Christakis was asked to join the advisory council of the Foundation for Individual Rights and Expression (FIRE).
 In 2022, he joined the advisory council of Heterodox Academy.

+In 2023, Christakis was the recipient of the Silverglate Award for Championing Free Expression at the inaugural gala held by the Foundation for Individual Rights and Expression in New York City.